What is spread betting in horse racing?

 In other words, it resembles stock market trading in that you can invest in a horse before a race, but then “sell” before it is run in order to lock in profits.
 Put another way, you could invest in a daily double and decide to sell at a much higher price after selecting a winner in the first leg.
 Or you could part with only part of the investment to hedge against an unfavorable outcome in the second leg.
 Either way, you have either guaranteed a profit or at least limited a potential loss.

-Numerous providers offers spread betting in Europe, but it is only available in the U.S. to residents of New Jersey, where Betfair’s exchange has been authorized for those who prefer it to parimutuel or fixed-odds betting.
+Numerous providers offer spread betting in Europe, but it is only available in the U.S. to residents of New Jersey, where Betfair’s exchange has been authorized for those who prefer it to parimutuel or fixed-odds betting.
+More and more betting exchanges have announced their arrival in the US market, including Prophet Exchange, that offer service in NJ and in OH from 2023.